robenkleene/design-references/blender/tutorials/blender-camera-tracking.md

 ## Tweaks

 - Once the modifier has been added, the amount that it influences the camera can be animated using the `Influence` property of the modifier.

+## Distance

+- To also keep the camera a certain distance from an object, similarly use a `Limit Distance` modifier.